-Fun with Acronyms: BCBs, or "Burnt Crunchy Bits," are impurities in the fat — possibly a Shout Out to CFCs or to PCBs (polychlorinated biphenyl) a persistant organic pollutant that is, fittingly, highly soluble in fat.
+Fun with Acronyms: BCBs, or "Burnt Crunchy Bits," are impurities in the fat — possibly a Shout Out to PCBs (polychlorinated biphenyl) a persistent organic pollutant that is, fittingly, highly soluble in fat.

-Also, Leonard of Quirm as usual can't come up with snappy names for his inventions - after he invents a clacks code machine for the Patrician, he calls it the "Engine for the Neutralisation of Information by the Generation of Miasmic Alphabets", a sly cryptography Shout Out.
+Also, Leonard of Quirm as usual can't come up with snappy names for his inventions - after he invents a clacks code machine for the Patrician, he contemplates it the "Engine for the Neutralisation of Information by the Generation of Miasmic Alphabets" (but says it doesn't roll off the tongue, failing to notice the acronym), a sly cryptography Shout Out.

 Fun with Foreign Languages: Vimes can't quite speak dwarfish, introducing himself as "Overseer Vimes of the Look" and inadvertently using a form of the word 'dwarf' that indicates miscreant (which, as a policeman, is no doubt the term he used most often in street dwarfish).

 The setup for the whole plot is a major cultural schism between, broadly, the conservative mining dwarfs and the progressive city-dwelling ones.

 Angua angrily compares the hunts her brother stages with the ones her father staged, where the hunted man had an honest chance.
 Deconstructed with Carrot's response that the men still died.
 (He was trying to not be nice for once.
 Turns out he's good at it.)

 A Lampshade Hanging in that Vimes correctly predicted the final form as soon as the story got started.